You 2.0: Rebel With A Cause

 "We really cherish the old way," she says.

-But this chef — one of the most influential in the world — couldn't resist circling back to one, big question: Why do we have to follow these rules?
+But Bottura — one of the most influential chefs in the world — couldn't resist circling back to one, big question: Why do we have to follow these rules?

 This week, we'll follow Gino on her mission to understand the minds of successful rule breakers.
 What are their secrets?
 And how can we discover our own rebel talent?